 Screen time: How too much electronic media can be bad for our children

 The increasing use of technology has long been criticised, among other reasons, for worsening the current public health crisis.
 More than 25 years ago, research at Harvard implicated excessive TV watching in causing obesity, and ‘extensive research’ since then has confirmed that link.
 While the use of smartphones and tablets does not do anything in itself to cause children (and adults!) to gain weight, the sedentary behaviour that comes with it does.
-Studies show that computer, video game, and Internet use all positively correlate with increases in weight.
+Studies show that computer, video games, and Internet use all positively correlate with weight increases.

 American Academy of Pediatrics, ‘American Academy of Pediatrics Announces New Recommendations for Children’s Media Use’. aap.org, October 21, 2016.
 Accessible online at: https://www.aap.org/en-us/about-the-aap/aap-press-room/Pages/American-Academy-of-Pediatrics-Announces-New-Recommendations-for-Childrens-Media-Use.aspx

 Arthur, Charles, ‘Of course children need limits on their screen time – but how to enforce it?’
 The Guardian, September 23, 2014.
 Accessible at: https://www.theguardian.com/commentisfree/2014/sep/23/children-restrict-screen-time-nice-how-enforce-it

 Dunckley, Victoria, ‘Gray Matters: Too Much Screen Time Damages the Brain’.
 Psychology Today, February 27, 2014.
 Accessible online at: https://www.psychologytoday.com/blog/mental-wealth/201402/gray-matters-too-much-screen-time-damages-the-brain